spdermn02/touchportal-node-api/README.md

 v2.1.1 - Fixed issue with createState and removeState to setup using the object internally to keep track v2.4.0-beta.1
   Additions:
+    -Support for new Connectors in To v2.4
+      - Added connectorUpdate function
+      - Added buildConnectorUpdate function
+      - Added connectorUpdateMany function
-    - Support for connectorChange event from TP v2.4
+      - Support for connectorChange event
+    - Support for new Notification System in v2.4
+      - Added sendNotification function
+      - Support for notificationOptionClick event
+    -
 ```

 ## Usage